rnkn/binder/README.md

 You probably want some idea of the structure of your binder project...

-- `binder-reveal-in-sidebar` (bound to `C-c ;`) will find the current file in the binder sidebar (see blow) or call `binder-init-binder-file` if there is none.
+- `binder-reveal-in-sidebar` (bound to `C-c ;`) will find the current file in the binder sidebar (see below) or call `binder-init-binder-file` if there is none.
 - `binder-toggle-sidebar` (bound to `C-c '`) toggles the visibility of the binder sidebar.

-And when you're writing and what to add something new, you can with...
+And when you're writing and want to quickly add something new, you can with...

-- `binder-add-file` (bound to `C-c :`) prompts for a file-name and add this possibly non-existent file to the binder after the current file's index.
+- `binder-add-file` (bound to `C-c :`) prompts for a file-name and adds this possibly non-existent file to the binder after the current file's index.
 If no file-name extension is provided, use value of the binder's `default-extension` property (set with `binder-default-file-extention` option).